opencomputeproject/HWMgmt-OCP-Profiles/HWMgmt/OCPServiceBaselineUsageGuide.md

 ```

 ## Get a session

-The `Session` resource represents a user session open with the service.
-For the full schema definition, see the `Session` sections of the reference guide in the [*Redfish Data Model Specification*](#dsp0268).

 To retrieve information about an individual session, perform a `GET` operation on a `Session` resource: